Mechanistic insights into Z-ring formation and stability: A Langevin dynamics approach to FtsZ self-assembly: Results

 \subsubsection{Stress generation by the spinning chiral ring}

 Here, we present a direct measure of the active stress due to the spinning chiral ring (SCR).
 Recent advances led to derivations of swim pressure for active Brownian particles~\cite{Takatori2014, Yang2014, Julian2015, Solon2015PRL}.
-Instead, we employ an embedding environment to calculate the stress due to the active chain.
+Instead, we employ an embedding environment \dc{as a probe} to calculate the stress due to the active chain.

-We consider a harmonic cubic lattice of size $N_g^3$ with fixed boundaries to embed the SCR.
+For this purpose, we consider a harmonic cubic lattice of size $N_g^3$ with fixed boundaries to embed the SCR.
 The lattice spacing is chosen to be $\s$ and $N_g=17$ such that the box size $N_g \s$ is significantly larger than the diameter of the SCR so that the distortions do not reach the boundaries.
 The monomers of the chain are assumed to be bonded with lattice points within the cutoff distance $\s$.
 To avoid introducing new parameters, we choose these bond strengths and that of the harmonic lattice to be $k_S$, the same as in the active polymer.

 We calculate the excess stress on the cubic lattice due to the active chiral chain \bea \S_{\a\be} = - \f{1}{{\cal N} \s^3} \sum_{i=1}^{\cal N} \langle r_{i\alpha} f_{i\beta}\rangle\, , \eea where ${\cal N}$ denotes the number of lattice points bonded with the chain, and ${\cal N} \s^3$ is the corresponding volume occupied by them.
 Here, $ f_{i \be}$ stands for the $\be$-th component of the force acting on the lattice point $i$ due to the chain.